* This is the Professional Version. *

 Nonimmune pregnant women should attempt to limit exposure to the virus.
 For instance, because CMV infection is common among children attending day care centers, pregnant women should always wash their hands thoroughly after exposure to urine and oral or respiratory secretions from children.

 Transfusion-associated perinatal CMV disease can be avoided by giving preterm neonates blood products from CMV-seronegative donors or leukoreduced products.

 A vaccine to prevent congenital CMV is under development.
-Using CMV hyper immune globulin in pregnant women with primary CMV infection to prevent or treat congenital infection is also under investigation.
+A recent trial giving CMV hyper immune globulin to pregnant women with primary CMV infection did not show a reduction in congenital infection.

 CMV is the most common congenital viral infection and may be asymptomatic or symptomatic.

 Multiple organs can be affected, and risk of premature birth increases.

 Distinguish symptomatic congenital CMV infection from other congenital infections (eg, toxoplasmosis, rubella, lymphocytic choriomeningitis virus, syphilis) using PCR or viral culture.

 IV ganciclovir or oral valganciclovir may help prevent hearing loss and developmental delay in infants with symptomatic infection.

 Drug NameSelect Brand Names